harrytothemoon/snapask-test/README.md

 - Import normalize.css: provides better cross-browser consistency in the default styling of HTML elements.
 - Cross-browser: Considering that FireFox does not support the pseudo elements of input tag (on going).

+## Key Features

+#### Timer

+- The timer has play, pause and cancel function.
+- The default value is 25 mins, and the user can also customize settings.

+#### Todolist (divided into to-do area and completion area)

+##### To-do area(Up to five to-do items):

+- User can choose the next item to be done, otherwise the default is the first item.
+- User can manually complete things by clicking.
+- User can add to-do items through "enter" or click the "+" button.

+##### Completion area:

+- Sort in descending order by completion time.
+- Click More to view all completed items.

 ## Available Scripts

 In the project directory, you can run: